-- use their position to gain access to information for their own or others' advantage - use their position to intimidate, bully, humiliate, threaten, coerce or undermine pupils/students - use their status and standing to form or promote relationships which are of a sexual nature or which may become so
+- use their position to gain access to information for their own or others' advantage and/or a child or family's detriment - use their position to intimidate, bully, humiliate, threaten, coerce or undermine pupils/students - use their status and standing to form or promote relationships with children or young people which are of a sexual nature or which may become so need to know the name of their Designated Safeguarding Lead and be familiar with WSCB child protection procedures and guidance information about children, young people and their families which must be kept confidential at all times and only shared when legally permissible to do so and in the interests of the child or young person.
+Records should only be shared with those who have a legitimate professional need to see them.